icantcook/2d-fighting-mulitplayer-/README.md

 # 2d-fighting-mulitplayer-
 A 2d multiplayer in Unity.
-Uses Photon Pun
+Uses Photon Pun.
 This is a crude implementation of class based Mortal Kombat styled 2D fighting game.
 The game currently involves 2 classes with primary attacks.
 Further development, if undertanken, would furnish them with secondary and ultimate abilities.